HomePurpl LifeIs it considered a disability?Is anxiety considered a disability in the UK?

 6 min read

-Is Anxiety a Disability in the UK?
+Is anxiety considered a disability in the UK?

 Written by